tzellman/hyperapp-boilerplate/README.md

 Any changes you make to your code will also automatically be reflected in the browser.

+You can also view the example app here: [https://tzellman.github.io/hyperapp-boilerplate/](https://tzellman.github.io/hyperapp-boilerplate/).

 ## Building a release

 ```bash